AI’s Role in Financial Institutions

-Payment processors and credit card issuers also deploy a recommendation engine to predict the preferences of customers and prospects.
-The institutions then offer personalized banking services to those prospects whose demographic profile and behavior either follow a discernable pattern of their own or resemble a similar group whose behaviors are known.6
+Payment processors and credit card issuers also deploy recommendation engines to predict the preferences of customers and prospects.
+The institutions then offer personalized banking services to those prospects whose demographic profile and behavior either follow a discernable pattern of their own or resemble a similar group whose behaviors are known.

 The machine learning‒based recommendation engine analyzes vast amounts of preference data to choose the best fit between product and prospect.
 These engines are similar to those used in e-commerce stores or streaming media services that recommend additional items based on an individual’s past purchases and on related purchases by other customers with a similar history.

-Intel® technology is also optimized with the largest cloud providers and hundreds of commercial software vendors and the company continues to participate actively in the open source community, including the Linux Foundation and FinOS.
+Intel® technology is also optimized with the largest cloud providers and hundreds of commercial software vendors, and we continue to participate actively in the open source community, including the Linux Foundation and FINOS.
 These efforts have resulted in a broad array of partner solutions that help financial institutions accelerate their AI performance and improve their time to business value.

-Finally, Intel has been working with financial services companies for decades to help them address their most complex challenges.
-As a leading technology innovator, Intel serves as a trusted partner to financial services institutions that are interested in deploying artificial intelligence within their organizations.
+As a leading technology innovator, we serve as a trusted partner to financial services institutions that are interested in deploying artificial intelligence within their organizations.
 This experience is critical to ensuring that the financial services industry has the tools and resources it needs to compete globally.